 Plan Powell!
-Online Engagement Site
+Campaign and Online Engagement

-In order to generate public outreach and discussion, the planning team and the City of Powell developed an interactive outreach website called Plan Powell using a web-based discussion platform designed specifically for public collaboration.
+In order to generate public outreach and discussion, the planning team and the City of Powell developed a branding and outreach campaign called Pland Powell!
+This included promotional videos and an interactive outreach website using a web-based discussion platform designed specifically for public collaboration.

 The Plan Powell site generated over 200 user-generated "ideas" from over 100 participants.
 The site had over 13,000 page views with over 4,000 unique visitors throughout the entire process of updating the plan.
 All of the ideas and comments are located in the Appendix of this document.
 In some cases, there was considerable consensus regarding community perspectives, such as the need to improve the bikeway connections throughout the City.
-For other issues, especially the most topical issues of traffic congestion and housing development, a wide variety of opinions were expressed, demonstrating a clear need for the plan to provide recommendations on these items.
+For other issues, especially the most topical issues of traffic congestion and housing development, a wide variety of opinions were expressed, demonstrating a clear need for the plan to provide recommendations on